Singapore TV has gone fully digital, and all free-to-air transmissions are now broadcast in DVB-T2 Television standard.

 - Superior sound (e.g. surround sound)

-- Electronic programme guides where you can find out more information about the TV programmes
+- Electronic programme guides with more information about your TV programmes

 - Multi-language subtitles (where available)

 - Option to record shows in high definition (depending on the TV or set-top box model)